 The ESOP will be selling shares in this offering.
-In addition, contingent upon the successful completion of this offering, the ESOP will be amended to permit each ESOP participant to receive an annual distribution of up to 10% of the shares in such participant's account.
-The first opportunity to elect such "in-service" distribution will be in or about May of 2001.
+In addition, contingent upon the successful completion of this offering, the ESOP will be amended to permit each ESOP participant to elect to receive a distribution of up to 10% of the shares in such participant's account on May 15, 2001.
+Entegris intends to permit such "in-service" distribution on an annual basis.
 ESOP participants who are eligible to receive shares from in-service distributions can elect to have the shares transferred directly to their IRAs.

-As of April 30, 2000, the ESOP held an aggregate of 20,385,514 common shares.
+As of May 31, 2000, the ESOP held an aggregate of 20,385,514 common shares.
 Approximately 530 of our current employees are participants in the ESOP.